 “I haven’t ever met a rich technician.” – Jim Rogers

 “Not very encouraging!
-Ok, so maybe the key to success wasn’t whether you were a fundamentalist or a technician.
-I mean, I had made a lot of money using both of these methods.
-While I found technical analysis indispensible, there was nothing like a good fundamental situation to really make a market move.
+Ok, maybe the key to success wasn’t whether you were a fundamentalist or a technician.
+I made a lot of money using both of these methods.
+While I found technical analysis indispensable, there was nothing like an ideal fundamental situation to create a market move.
 Maybe another topic would begin to reveal the masters’ secret.

 “Diversify your investments.” – John Templeton

 Ok, Now I was getting somewhere.
 This was striking a familiar chord.
-I figured maybe traders placed too much emphasis on 1 trade.
-They put too large a percentage of capital to one market.
+I figured maybe traders placed too much emphasis on one trade.
+They put too large a percentage of capital into one market.
 This looked like my first glimpse of knowledge from the masters: diversify.
 Or it looked that way until I read the following:

 “Diversification is a hedge for ignorance.” – William O’Neil

 Buffett has made more than 1 billion in the market.
-Who was I to disagree with him?
-But Templeton is also one of the greatest investors alive and he said something totally opposite of Buffett.
+So who was I to disagree with him?
+But Templeton is also one of the greatest investors alive, and he said something opposite of Buffett.

 So maybe diversification wasn’t the answer either.
-Maybe you could put all your eggs in one basket and still get rich by watching the basket very closely.
-Perhaps the topics I had selected thus far were too broad in their implications.
-The Masters would have to agree on the more specific and applications of investment and trading mechanics.
+Perhaps you could put all your eggs in one basket and still get rich by watching the basket very closely.
+On the other hand, maybe the topics I had selected thus far were too broad in their implications.
+The Masters would have to agree on the more specific investment and trading mechanics applications.